How to Make Cannabutter the Fast, Easy, and Delicious Way

 Put the lid on and let it simmer for about two to three hours (at between 160 ºF and 200 ºF).
 Stir the mixture from time to time to stop it from burning.

 One of the most important steps in the process of how to make cannabutter: never let the water boil.
-High temperatures will burn off the cannabinoids, and the butter will be no good (neither in taste nor in potency).
+High temperatures will burn off the precious cannabinoids, and the butter will be no good (neither in taste nor in potency).

 The weed butter is ready when the mixture becomes thick and glossy on top.